Dwight Powell Player Props: Mavericks vs. Hornets

 Dwight Powell Insights vs. the Hornets

-- Powell's opponents, the Hornets, have a middling offensive tempo, ranking 10th in the NBA with 101.4 possessions per game, while his Mavericks rank 26th in possessions per game with 99.7.
+- Powell's opponents, the Hornets, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Mavericks average 99.6 per game, which ranks 27th among NBA teams.

-- Defensively, the Hornets are 22nd in the league, giving up 117.4 points per contest.
+- Giving up 117.3 points per game, the Hornets are the 22nd-ranked squad in the NBA on defense.

-- Allowing 46.6 rebounds per game, the Hornets are the 29th-ranked team in the NBA.
+- On the boards, the Hornets are 29th in the NBA, giving up 46.6 rebounds per game.

-- Looking at assists, the Hornets are 22nd in the league, conceding 26 per game.
+- Giving up 25.9 assists per game, the Hornets are the 20th-ranked squad in the NBA.

 Dwight Powell vs. the Hornets